Our Resurgence Rye Farmers

 Marielle Cowdin

-Marielle spent her formative years living in the Rocky Mountains near Estes Park.
-While living in Portland, OR for 10 years, Marielle worked for a statewide environmental non-profit and during her tenure, launched and grew the Oregon Brewshed Alliance - a coalition of Oregon's craft brewing industry supporting and advocating for forest watershed protection.
+Marielle spent her formative years in the Rocky Mountains near Estes Park.
+After high school in Denver and undergrad at Colorado College, she moved to Australia for a year, working on farms across the country.
+Inspired by her experiences in permaculture and sustainable agriculture, she moved to Portland, Oregon where for nearly 10 years, she worked for a statewide non-profit where she launched, managed, and grew the Oregon Brewshed Alliance - a coalition of Oregon's craft brewing industry supporting and advocating for forest watershed protection.
 During that time, she went back to school and received her masters in environmental law & policy to become better versed in the complex language of western water and to help break down barriers to entry.
-She then moved back to her home state to serve as the Communications Director at the Colorado River District, based in Glenwood Springs.
-After several years on the West Slope, she's resettled near Estes once again.